thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 - Servers could probably determine the identity of clients sending their messages to them
 	- A client that only ever sends messages with a specific public key is unlikely to be a server
 	- A client that doesn't subscribe to all messages is unlikely to be a server
+	- Perhaps clients and servers can be identified as such, and subscribing to new messages is something you only do to servers, not clients
 - Illegal material will likely be placed on the hard drive at least temporarily
 	- Messages will be downloaded and, even if you follow a moderator bot that looks for illegal material, there's likely to be a delay between receiving the initial message and receiving the bots delete message
 - You have to download all spam messages